saksham2001/TouchFree-v2/README.md

 export EMAIL_PWD="your-password-here"`
 * Or If you do not want Email Feature just add Email Permission as Local Variable `export SEND_EMAIL="FALSE"`
+Note- For PC Version you have to design your own approach for temperature measurement and add the code to `temp_check` in line 36 of `app.py`

 ### Setup for BalenaFin/ Raspberry Pi
 Follow [Hackster Tutorial](https://www.hackster.io/sakshambhutani2001/touchfree-v2-contactless-temperature-and-mask-checkup-d01dc8)